mario6714/ai-translate/readme.md

 ## todo

-finish the webview in go
+#### finish the webview in go
+- add speaker name handler for go xlsx module
+- hide cmd window for "OpenConfigDir"
+- fix: remove fatal log from "GetConfig"
+- set window's dimensions
+- fix url and set title for "OpenConfigWindow"
+- add debug flag

 search for more providers